s-blu/obsidian-remember-scrollposition/README.md

 ## Limitations

-**This is a work in progress**.
+This is a very basic plugin, mainly supporting my personal flow of work.
 Following limitations are in place:

 - Does not work for notes in read view (Live Preview and Source works)
-- Some planned settings are not provided yet
-- A visual indicator of the saved scroll position is planned but not available yet
+- The scroll position save is an estimation, not a perfect match

-This plugin is untested for mobile devices and will probably not work.
+- This plugin is untested for mobile devices and will probably not work.

 ## Manually installing the plugin